robbie-mccray/Bootstrap-Web-Dev-Uni-Assignment/README.md

 # Aspire to Sort

-**Aspire to Sort** was a unioversity assignment on building a web-based educational tool built using HTML, CSS, and Bootstrap.
+**Aspire to Sort** was a university assignment on building a web-based educational tool built using HTML, CSS, and Bootstrap.
 It emulates teaching the fundamentals of sorting algorithms through text, videos, and interactive visuals.

 ## 📁 Pages
 - **Home** – Overview and intro to sorting.